apache/mxnet/docs/api/clojure/symbol.md

 ```

 After you get the ```group```, you can bind on ```group``` instead.
-The resulting executor will have two outputs, one for linerarregressionoutput_output and one for softmax_output.
+The resulting executor will have two outputs, one for `linerarregressionoutput_output` and one for `softmax_output`.

 ## Next Steps
 * See [NDArray API](ndarray.md) for vector/matrix/tensor operations.